Terry Kinney: Film and television

 Besides his theatrical work, Kinney has done much acting, mainly for television, starting in 1986 with an appearance in Miami Vice.
 In 1987, he starred as Pastor Tom Bird in the CBS miniseries Murder Ordained opposite JoBeth Williams.
 He is perhaps best known for his portrayal of the idealistic unit manager Tim McManus on HBO's prison drama Oz.

 In 1995, Kinney co-starred with Tommy Lee Jones in an adaptation of an Elmer Kelton western novel titled The Good Old Boys.
 Tommy Lee Jones directed this made-for-TV movie which also co-starred Sissy Spacek, Matt Damon, Sam Shepard, Wilford Brimley and retired Texas Ranger H. Joaquin Jackson.

 Kinney also directed two episodes of Oz, "Cruel and Unusual Punishments" in 1999 and "Wheel of Fortune" in 2002.
 Explaining the experience, he said, "it was great training for shooting on a limited budget, on a time crunch."

 His film work includes a role in the 1988 film Miles from Home, which featured many cast members of Steppenwolf and was directed by Sinise.
 In 1995, he played mayoral candidate Todd Carter in Carl Franklin's film Devil in a Blue Dress.
-In 1996, Kinney played a comedic role as Uncle David in the coming-of-age drama, Fly Away Home.
-In 1999, Kinney played the lead in the indie film, The Young Girl and the Monsoon, about Hank, a 39-year-old photo-journalist dealing with a demanding job and a growing daughter.
+In 1996, Kinney played a comedic role as Uncle David in the coming-of-age drama Fly Away Home.
+In 1999, Kinney played the lead in the indie film The Young Girl and the Monsoon, about Hank, a 39-year-old photojournalist dealing with a demanding job and a growing daughter.
 In 2001, he played the estranged father of the protagonist, Sara Johnson (Julia Stiles), in the film Save the Last Dance.